crate/cloud-tutorials/docs/edge/index.rst

 using AKS and EKS services.
 After that, we outline the installation method for some lightweight Kubernetes distributions, like K3s and Microk8s.

+Then, we explain how to set up a custom backup location, so you can keep full ownership of your data backups.

 We also introduce a way to monitor your CrateDB Edge cluster in the visualization tool Grafana coupled with Loki and Prometheus.